 Walk along the western rim of the circle and proceed to your left down Chapin Parkway, one of the city’s most gracious avenues.
 Named in honor of Col. Edward Chapin, who was killed during the Civil War, Chapin Parkway is a street of impressive homes dating from the early 20th Century, including an example (at No. 121) of work by Esenwein and Johnson, one of Buffalo’s most notable local architectural firms from its turn-of-the-century heyday.

-At West Delavan go left and make a slight detour to the beautiful home and gardens of Jennifer Guercio at number 755.
-This lovely Victorian home is known for its spectacular gardens and is considered one of the highlights of Buffalo’s annual Garden Walk.
+At West Delavan go left and make a slight detour to the beautiful homes and gardens.
+These Victorian homes are known for their spectacular gardens and are considered one of the highlights of Buffalo’s annual Garden Walk.

 Return to Chapin Parkway and continue left to Soldier’s Circle.
 As you make your way around the western perimeter of the circle, you’ll come across another of Buffalo’s many Frank Lloyd Wright buildings.
 Built in 1905 for William R. Heath, a colleague of Darwin Martin at the Larkin Soap Company who also took a chance on the still relatively unknown Wright.
 The Heath House is best known as a stylistic precursor to Wright’s renowned Robie House in Chicago.